Cabaret (Justin Timberlake song): Critical reception

 "Cabaret" received generally positive reviews from music critics.
 Even though giving mixed review to the album, Kellman of Allmusic called the song a "standout".
 Anderson of Entertainment Weekly chose "Cabaret" as the best song on the album, labeling it a "slick drum orgy with a ferocious Drake cameo".
 Similarly, Julia Leconte of Now selected the song as a top track on the album and stated that it has catchy hook and cheesy lyrics which only Timberlake can pull off.
 Mesfin Fekadu of The Huffington Post wrote that "the song is smooth and has an addictive hook".
-John Meagher of Irish Independent labelled the song "highly potent" and noted that it features Timberlake's "typical heavy-hitting approach".
+John Meagher of Irish Independent labeled the song "highly potent" and noted that it features Timberlake's "typical heavy-hitting approach".

 Los Angeles Timess Wood praised Drake's verse and wrote that he "takes the sex talk to a level that Timberlake the boy-band veteran still can't".
 HitFix's Newman graded the song with a "B−" mark, and wrote that "Drake comes in for a rap that works perfectly with the song in their first collaboration".
 Dave Hanratty of Drowned in Sound stated that "Cabaret" feels "navel-gazing" as a result of Drake's braggadocios appearance and the mechanical input given by Timbaland.
 Entertainmentwise's Amy Gravelle stated that Drake is featured on the track to add substance and style and proves that he was the "hottest" rapper at the moment.
 A reviewer of Capital FM stated that the song proves why Drake was the rapper on everyone's lips and further described "Cabaret" as a smart team-up between the artists backed by Timbaland's classic beats.
 On the negative side, Lanre Bakare of The Guardian criticized the rapper's verse calling it "predictably self-indulgent".
-Vibe's Stacy-Ann Ellis noted that although Drake gives some "lover-boy swag" to the song, Jay-Z outperformed him with his verse on "Murder".
+Vibes Stacy-Ann Ellis noted that although Drake gives some "lover-boy swag" to the song, Jay-Z outperformed him with his verse on "Murder".